Once your PostHog instance is up and running, the next step is to start sending events.

 If you prefer to disable these, set the appropriate values in your configuration options.

-PostHog automatically sends pageview
+PostHog automatically sends $pageview

-events whenever it gets loaded.
-If you have a single-page app, that means it only sends a pageview once (when your app loads).
+when they leaves.
+If you have a single-page app, that means it only sends pageview and pageleave once (when your app loads and when they leave).

-This automatically sends the current URL along with other relevant properties.
+This automatically sends the current URL along with other autocaptured properties like the referrer, OS, scroll depth, and more.

 Event ingestion